David J. Brewer: In re Debs

 In the well-known case of In re Debs, Brewer's opinion for the Court "open[ed] the door for more extensive use of injunctive power by the government", according to the legal scholar James W. Ely.
 After members of the American Railway Union went on strike in 1894 against the Pullman Palace Car Company, the federal government sought an injunction against the union's leaders, arguing that the strike interfered with the delivery of mail.
 A federal court issued the injunction and, when Eugene V. Debs and other union officials ignored it, held them in contempt of court.
 Having been fined and imprisoned, they sought relief before the Supreme Court on the grounds that the court had no authority to issue the injunction.
 Brewer, writing for a unanimous Court, disagreed.
-He wrote that the executive branch had the power "to brush away all obstructions to the freedom of interstate commerce or to the transportation of the mails" by force if necessary and concluded that an injunction could lawfully be issued to suppress a public nuisance.
+He wrote that the executive branch had the power "to brush away all obstructions" to interstate commerce by force if necessary and concluded that an injunction could lawfully be issued to suppress a public nuisance.
 Brewer was, according to the legal historian Edward A. Purcell Jr., an "impassioned advocate of judicial power", and the ruling in Debs expanded the federal judiciary's equitable authority.
 The public generally approved of the decision, although it was deplored by organized labor and, together with the contemporaneous rulings in Pollock and Knight, provoked charges that the Court was biased toward the wealthy.